geoff42-github/js-game-engine/README.md

 How to install and run the demo...
 1. Install npm and cli from: https://nodejs.org/en/download/
+2. Make sure you are in the project's directory and have the src and dist subdirectories
-2. Install node
+3. Install node
       `npm install node`
-3. Install webpack and it's cli
+4. Install webpack and it's cli
       `npm install --save-dev webpack`
       `npm install --save-dev webpack-cli`
 5. Install JSON loader